Upstate New York Council

 2020 PROJECT

-SAVING LIVES OF CHILDREN IN KENYA'S KIBRA SLUMS
+SAVING LIVES OF CHILDREN IN NAIROBI, KENYA

 With your help we provided Kibra with personal protective equipment (PPE): 10,000 surgical masks, 10,000 N95 masks 10,000 disposable gowns, and 100 Handwashing stations and soap for this very poor community.